 Annie Sloan can be a bit challenging to find.
-I tend to order mine from The Purple Painted Lady online.
+I tend to order mine from The Purple Painted Lady, a retailer online.
 I have had an excellent experience with each purchase from her!

 Amy Howard One Step Chalk paint is a bit easier to find in my neck of the woods.
-Ace Hardware Store carries it in my area.
+Use their store locator to find a location near you.

 Here is a look at the complete AFTER of the entertainment center towers: